 CSU Sacramento: For more than 25 years, the goal of CEC has been to make a difference in the lives of our students and the Sacramento region.
 The YVYV CESFs will continue this tradition by participating in service, civic & community engagement, and student voting initiatives.
 The YVYV CESFs will assist with (1) the Civic Engagement Resource Fair, (2) Network Café, and (3) student voter education and registration outreach.
 For each of these, YVYV CESF’s will provide input during the planning and help engage students.
 Opportunities will be provided for students to plan and pursue a personal-interest project aligned with these goals.

 College of the Canyons

-University of California, San Diego
+UC San Diego

-On October 8, 2019, Governor Newsom signed into law AB 963, the Student Civic and Voter Empowerment Act.
+UC San Diego: UC San Diego commits to participating in the Secretary of State’s “Ballot Bowl” voter registration competition and training students in creating a voter action plan.
+Governor Newsom signed into law AB 963, the Student Civic and Voter Empowerment Act.
 This historic investment aims to engage CA students in the democratic process.
-UC San Diego will once again participate in the state’s California Students Vote Project (SVP) Ballot Bowl competition to register students to vote in creative ways.
-In collaboration with the Student Organized Voter Access Committee (SOVAC) at UCSD, our fellow(s) will engage in the creation of a campus voter engagement action plan, host workshops on voter education, and participate in outreach activities to increase voter turnout during the 2022 mid-term election cycle.
+UC San Diego will once again participate in the state’s California Students Vote Project Ballot Bowl competition to creatively register students.
+In collaboration with the UCSD’s Student Organized Voter Access Committee and Center for Student Involvement, our fellow(s) will engage in the creation of a campus voter action plan, host workshops on voter education, and participate in outreach activities to increase voter turnout during the 2024 presidential election cycle.